-"Public school placement student" means a student placed in an approved private school for the disabled by a New Jersey school district or a New Jersey State agency.
+"Public school placement student" means a student placed in an approved private school for students with disabilities by a New Jersey school district or a New Jersey State agency.

 "Related services" means the type of services defined in N.J.A.C.
 6A:14-1.3.